abarker/typped/doc/sphinx_docs/dispatching.rst

    In the traditional parser design a generic function-name identifier is defined for the lexer and any further processing is done by the parser, based on the actual string value found in the program text.
-This allows for a fixed lexer to be used.
+This allows a fixed lexer to be used.
 When the lexer is dynamic, though, it is possible to define a new token for each definition of an identifier.

    Suppose we have functions ``add`` and ``exp``.
 In the traditional approach the lexer would identify each as a function name identifier, and return that information along with the actual text string.
-In the dynamic approach you would define a new token for ``exp`` at the time it is defined (and might not even need a general identifier token).
-Similarly for the ``add`` function.
+In the dynamic-lexer approach you would define a new token for ``add`` at the time it is defined.
+   Similarly for the ``exp`` function.
 The lexer would then return a unique token for each function, pushing some of the parsing down to the lexer level.

    An advantage of the dynamic approach is that it can help to avoid ambiguities in parsing complex languages.
-The disadvantages are that it may take more space to define the new tokens, it may be slower to parse with so many possible tokens, and the function names (and hence their tokens) must be defined before being used.
+The disadvantages are that it may take slightly more space to define the new tokens, it may be slower to scan with so many possible tokens, and the function names (and hence their tokens) must be defined before being used.

-   Recall that Pratt parsers are based on tokens (rather than production rules in a grammar like recursive descent).
-Defining a new token type for each function name opens some possibilities.
-This is especially true in the Typped package where type signature information is also stored with the tokens.

-   TODO --> Below is a case for overload on value, too.
-Just save a dict mapping values to signatures and look up that way.

-   In order to use the built-in Typped type checking a single construct (triggered by, say, the function identifier token) cannot be used to parse all functions.
-That is because the association of function-name values to type signatures and evaluation functions would be lost.
-You would need to define a unique new construct for each one by changing the construct name slightly on each definition (such as by appending the function-name value to it).
-This new construct would need a precondition of seeing the actual function name as the token value to avoid ties with the other such constructs.

-   An alternative approach is to dynamically define a different token for each such function.
-Then separate constructs would result from each definition because the triggering token for each one would be different.
-This is sometimes easier.
+   A disadvantage of using a common identifier token for all function names is evaluation functions then cannot be automatically associated with the tokens.
+To get around this the `def_construct` method takes a keyword argument `value_key` can be passed strings like `add` and `exp`.
+The evaluation functions are then keyed on those values, too.
+During lookup the actual text string for the token is used to look back up the evaluation function.

-   While there are some disadvantages to defining many tokens, the Typped lexer is designed to efficiently scan large numbers of tokens provided they have a simple pattern.
-Simple patterns (currently restricted to fixed strings for this speedup) are stored in a trie data structure and are essentially all scanned in parallel by walking down the trie.
-The insert and delete time is linear in the pattern length.
+   As far as the efficiency of defining many tokens, the Typped lexer is designed to very efficiently scan large numbers of tokens provided they have a simple pattern.
+The `Matcher` used by the lexer can use a trie use one of several hybrid approaches.
+For example, simple patterns (currently restricted to fixed strings for this speedup) can be automatically stored in a trie data structure and essentially all scanned in parallel by walking down the trie.
+Their insert and delete time is linear in the pattern length.
 So, while the Typped parser can be used in either way, the use of dynamic token definitions is worth considering.

 Example: Defining standard functions with lookahead
 ---------------------------------------------------